mathieu-benoit/hello-humanitec/README.md

   - [PA-HUM] Create Production Environment
   - [PA-GCP] Create a Spanner database
   - [PA-GCP] Create Kubernetes and Google Service Accounts to access Spanner via Workload Identity
-  - [PA-HUM] Deploy the new Production Environment
+  - [DE-HUM] Deploy `cartservice` Workload connected to the Spanner database in the Production Environment

 Backlog and future considerations: